Nyanta/usc/README.md

 The list of German holidays was found [here](https://www.iamexpat.de/expat-info/german-holidays) (though I didn't go in the region specifics)

-The calendar was made with the generate_series() function for the current year (2022)
+The calendar was made with the generate_series() function for the current year (2022).
+I have also included a weekend flag.

 ## PostgreSQL DB set up